republique-et-canton-de-geneve/input-ftp-transport/README.md

 | Local folder | Folder where the file will be downloaded |
 | Frequency | This is the time in seconds between successive task executions |
 | Number of lines to skip | Number of lines to skip |

+# Build and deploy

+In order to build the composanant, you need the Geoevent sdk.

+The GeoEvent Server SDK and documentation can be found in the ArcGIS Server installation directory.
+The default installation directories are below:

+    Windows: <ArcGIS Server installation directory>\GeoEvent\sdk (for example, C:\Program Files\ArcGIS\Server\GeoEvent\sdk).
+    Linux: <ArcGIS Server installation directory>/GeoEvent/sdk (for example, ~/arcgis/server/GeoEvent/sdk).